Skip to content

 U.S. military planners weighed their options.
 Direct attacks near the Imam Ali Shrine could incite fury across the Muslim world.
 But allowing the Mahdi Army to maintain its hold would cede strategic ground and embolden other militias.
 After weeks of deliberation and sporadic skirmishes, the decision was made: Najaf had to be cleared.

-On August 5, 2004, Marines lined the outer wall of Najaf’s cemetery, firing at Mahdi fighters darting between tombs.
-The next day, they would begin the assault inside
+Marines line the outer wall of Najaf cemetery on August 5, 2004, firing at Mahdi Army fighters darting between tombs before launching the assault inside the next day

 The Assault Begins: Into the Cemetery